sbarthelemy/collada-dom/samples/Conditioners/Triangulation/readme_e.txt

 This tool builds and runs on either Windows or Linux and uses the COLLADA API to read in a COLLADA file and convert any <polygons> into <triangles>.

-The output <triangles> will be in the same order as the input.
-Each primitive will contain only one triangle.
-This will probably cause the output file to be slightly larger.

 This conditioner will build and run ok with either the 1.3 or 1.4 schema.

 Limitations